YOUR HOME

 Fabrics throughout the property are supplied by Busatti (founded in 1842) of Anghiari, just an hour’s drive from Cortona and well worth a visit.
 Curtains, linen and soft furnishings are all supplied by them and towels and bedding as well as dining chairs have the distinct bird and crown logo taken from the ‘Stemma’ woven onto the fabric.

-The interior was completed by craftsmen from Palazzo Morelli, a family-owned interior fit-out firm in Todi, with kitchen and bathroom cabinetry and marble work by them.
-Stone and floor cleaning were also arranged using local experts in the restoration of terracotta floors and the local pietra serena stone door and fireplace surrounds had to be carefully cleaned.
+Craftsmen from Palazzo Morelli, a family-owned interior fit-out firm in Todi, with kitchen and bathroom cabinetry and marble work by them completed the interior.
+Stone and floor cleaning were also arranged using local experts to restore terracotta floors and the local pietra serena stone door and fireplace surrounds had to be carefully cleaned.

 The brassware was supplied by Italian manufacturer Nicolazzi with a contemporary style in brushed brass as a natural finish; as the brassware ages, it will naturally gain a tarnish which is intentional.